 What are the benefits of helium leak detection?

 Helium leak detection is one of the best ways to efficiently determine if there is a leak, for a couple of reasons.
 For one, it can find leaks in hard-to-reach places as well as very small leaks.
-Second, helium itself is an excellent gas for finding leaks because it is nontoxic, inert, at times is expensive or hard to find, and easy to detect in small quantities.
+Second, helium itself is an excellent gas for finding leaks because it is nontoxic, inert, and easy to detect in small quantities.

 To use helium leak detection, connect your spectrometer to the vacuum and spray the helium into the area where a leak is detected.
 Then turn on the vacuum to approximately 10 Torr.
 The device should be able to find the leak, even in vacuum or pressure seals as well.